-5.1.3 Judas of Galilee is most likely connected with the formulation of a distinctly anti-Roman ideology that will be discussed in the next section.
+5.1.4 Judas of Galilee is most likely connected with the formulation of a distinctly anti-Roman ideology that will be discussed in the next section.

+5.2 Varus’s campaign

-5.2 Varus’ campaign – In response to these developments, Publius Quinctilius Varus, the Roman governor in Syria, arrives with two legions.
+In response to these developments, Publius Quinctilius Varus, the Roman governor in Syria, arrives with two legions.
 From the description of his campaign, he apparently faced all the various forces mentioned in the previous section, but without any differences noted among the groups, which are perceived as a single entity.
 I would like to show that this is not simply a literary description, nor (only) the result of using different sources.
 Rather, it actually represents two possible points of view.
 Varus probably understood very well that the Jewish public was divided in its attitude toward Rome, and that the various rebels and opponents differed from each other.
-It can be shown that Varus acted differently towards each of the different groups.
-On the other hand, in the collective memory, Varus’ campaign was perceived as a single campaign against the Jews, as is clear from the Jewish sources that allude to it (Assumption of Moses 6:8-9; Seder Olam 30), and, to some extent, from Josephus.
+It can be shown that Varus acted differently toward each of the different groups.
+On the other hand, in the collective memory, Varus’s campaign was perceived as a campaign against the Jews, as is clear from the Jewish sources that allude to it (Assumption of Moses 6:8-9; Seder Olam 30), and, to some extent, from Josephus.
+The Jewish collective memory of the Varus campaign as the first polemos between the Palestinian Jewry and the Roman empire shaped the resistance to Rome over the next generations.

 5.3 The census of Quirinius and the “fourth philosophy.”

 In 6 CE, when it was decided to transfer Judea to direct Roman rule and annex it to the province of Syria, the “fourth philosophy” appears for the first time, proposing a cohesive ideology for opposing Rome.
 This philosophy did not suddenly emerge out of nowhere, and I will show the connections between it and religious conceptions opposing foreign rule found in the Dead Sea Scrolls and in the Book of Jubilees.

-The innovation of the “fourth philosophy” was the way it combined religious commitment with the political situation.
-Claims that had been raised previously – and would continue to be raised – against Roman rule, concerned religious issues that arose as a result of decisions and actions of Roman rule that transgressed religious values.
+The innovation of the fourth philosophy was the way it combined religious commitment with the political situation.
+The claims that had been raised previously against the Roman rule – and would continue to be raised – concerned religious issues that arose as a result of decisions and actions of Roman rule that transgressed religious laws.
 The most prominent examples include Herod’s golden eagle and the affair of the idols in the Temple in the days of Caligula.
-In contrast, the “fourth philosophy,” as Josephus describes it, saw in the political situation, that is, in subservience to Rome, a violation of a religious nature.
+In contrast, the fourth philosophy, as Josephus describes it, saw in the political situation, that is, in subservience to Rome, a violation of the religious dimension.
 This ideological difference will later lead both to a split among the rebel factions and to very different perceptions regarding the nature of the conflict and the strategy of fighting against Rome.

 Chapter Six: Under Roman Rule (6–41 CE).

-6.1 The status quo.
+6.1 The status quo

 Numismatic and literary findings indicate that the first period under Roman rule is characterized by a status quo of relative quiet regarding the religious aspects of Roman-Jewish relations.

-6.2 Appeal of the status quo.
+6.2 Appeal of the status quo

 From the time of Pontius Pilate, there is both literary (Josephus, New Testament) and archeological (mostly numismatic) evidence of an erosion in the status quo.
 Here, the discussion will focus on whether the looting of the Temple by Pontius Pilate and the affair of the idols in the Temple in the days of Caligula led to an increase in the tendency to rebel and support the ideologies of rebellion.